IdaniaS/stocks-analysis/README.md

 ## Summary
-### Advantages and Disadvantages of refactoring code
+### Advantages of refactoring code
 - Structure of the code appears well written which allows for the debugging of errors to be approached in a simpler manner
 - Simplified code has a possibility of saving time and money in the future as it simplifies the implementation
 - The code makes it easier to reveal patters in a more comprehensible manner becasue it is not as messy
-### Advantages and Disadvantages of original code
+### Advantages and Disadvantages of the original and refactored script
-- The procedure in refactoring can be expensice and risky to implement
+- The procedure in refactoring can be expensice and risky to implement which mean the original has the advantage of cheaper and holds less risk when running the code
 - Time and resources will be dedicated to cleaning up the code which may introduce bugs or very tight scedhule delivery deadlines
-- Complexity of unstructured code is usually best to split in several functions
+- Complexity of unstructured code is usually best to split in several functions but harder to determine where sections need to be added or edited

 Code refactoring is the process of restructuring an existing code without changing its external behavior which is intended to improve the implementation.
-This is alwasys something to consider when writting/editing codes.
+The refactoring is alwasys something to consider when writting/editing codes.
 It has the advantages of being viewed quickly and saving both time and money.
-However, the opposite can be applied when dealing with duplications within the structure and tight delivery deadlines.
-It is a situational case but the clean and well-organized code will produce a better outcome in the long run.
+However, it can also be tough when dealing with duplications within the structure and tight delivery deadlines.
+It is a situational case but the clean and well-organized code will produce a better faster outcome in the long run.